-Overview: The Amalgam Separator Rule requires dental offices to use compliant amalgam separators; (b) operate the separator in accordance with the manufacturers manual and follow two BMPs recommended by the ADA. i) use evac cleaners with pH between 6 and 8. ii) no amalgam waste discharged to POTWs; and keep accurate records of compliance.
+Overview: The Amalgam Separator Rule requires dental offices to use compliant amalgam separators; (b) operate the separator in accordance with the manufacturers manual and follow two BMPs. i) use evac cleaners with pH between 6 and 8. ii) no amalgam waste discharged to POTWs; and keep accurate records of compliance.

 Applicability: The Amalgam Separator Rule is applicable to all Dental Dischargers.
 A Dental Discharger is defined as a facility where the practice of dentistry is performed, including, but not limited to, institutions, permanent or temporary offices, clinics, home offices, and facilities owned and operated by Federal, state or local governments, that discharges wastewater to a publicly owned treatment works (POTW).

 The Amalgam Separator Rule does not apply to the following Dental Dischargers.

 i) to Dental Dischargers that exclusively practice one or more of the following dental specialties: oral pathology, oral and maxillofacial radiology, oral and maxillofacial surgery, orthodontics, periodontics, or prosthodontics.